 What is Radiation?

 Radiation is really just energy, in the form of particles or waves, moving through space.
 Heat and light are considered radiation, but those types of radiation are not potentially harmful to us.
 However, ionizing radiation is another story – this type of radiation is considered “unstable” because it has excess energy that it needs to “shake off.”
 And that shaking off is really what is potentially harmful to us.
 This is what is used in common radiologic testing – such as x-rays and CT scans.
 This is what we are talking about when we say something is “radioactive.”
-You can check out Everyday Einstein’s excellent episode called What Is Radiation? for more.
+You can check out Ask Science’s excellent episode called What Is Radiation? for more.

 Should We Worry About Radiation from Medical Imaging?